syntasso/instruqt-kubecon/02-generate-application-scaffolding/assignment.md

 make help
 ```

-Within this help output, take a look for the descriptions of the four main targets you will use today:
+Within this help output, take a look for the descriptions of the four targets you will use most today:
+* `install`
 * `run`
 * `docker-build`
-* `install`
 * `deploy`

 Continue to the next header to already put one of these to use.